hozongsien/lung-ct-classifier/README.md

    ```
    unzip -a nus-cs5242.zip
    ```
-3. Assign the path of the unzipped dataset in step 2 to SRC_PATH in the run.sh script.
+3. Assign the path of the unzipped dataset in step 2 to SRC_PATH in the `prepare_dataset.sh` script.

    ```
-   vim run.sh
+   vim prepare_dataset.sh
    ```

-4. Execute script to train and evaluate on test dataset.
+4. Execute script to train models and evaluate on test dataset.
    ```
    bash run.sh
    ```